fadoss/maude-bindings/docs/source/index.rst

 ..
-Maude bindings documentation master file, created by sphinx-quickstart on Fri Apr  3 19:22:46 2020.
+Maude bindings documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.